pdf-raku/PDF-Tags-raku/README.md

 - Type-casting of PDF::StructElem.A to roles; as per 14.8.5.
 Possibly belongs in PDF::Class, however slightly complicated by the need to apply role-mapping.

 - Develop a tag/accessibility checker.
-A low-level sanity checker that a tagged PDF is PDF/UA compliant `pdf-tag-checker.raku --ua`.
-See https://www.pdfa.org/wp-content/uploads/2014/06/MatterhornProtocol_1-02.pdf.
-Accessibility/UA compliance is probably the most common goal of tagging a PDF.
+A low-level sanity checker that a tagged PDF meets PDF association recommendations `pdf-tag-checker.raku --ua`.
+See https://www.pdfa.org/wp-content/uploads/2014/06/MatterhornProtocol_1-02.pdf and Wikipedia Clause 7 guidelines:

+  - Complete tagging of "real content" in logical reading order
+  - Tags must correctly represent the document's semantic structures (headings, lists, tables, etc.)
+  - Problematic content is prohibited, including illogical headings, the use of color/contrast to convey information, inaccessible JavaScript, and more
+  - Meaningful graphics must include alternative text descriptions
+  - Security settings must allow assistive technology access to the content
+  - Fonts must be embedded, and text mapped to Unicode

 - Editing.
 Currently the API primarily runs in `create` or `read` modes, but doesn't readily support editing tags into existing content.
 More work is also needed in the PDF::Content module to support content editing.